We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 You might be wondering how to wear headphones with glasses.
 No one understands the plight of uncomfortable headphones like someone with glasses.
 Even if they have relatively light clamping force and soft pads, a large pair of over-the-ear headphones will always press on your frames, making them burrow into your temple.
 Believe me, I’ve tried many.

 If you want the most comfortable over-ear headphones, there’s a solution.
 I took a hobby knife to my ear pads and sacrificed their structural integrity in the name of comfort.
 After cutting a path the shape of my frames through the entire ear pad, my headphones no longer make my glasses feel like a medieval torture device.
 Cutting into the foam like this will almost certainly make the pads fray after some time, but that’s a small price to pay.
-And if you’re worried about ruining your headphones’ ear pads, first try this hack on some cheap replacement pads, as discussed in the first section of this article.
+And if you’re worried about ruining your headphones’ ear pads, try this hack on some cheap replacement pads first, as discussed in the first section of this article.

 “The headphones clamp too hard!